socialvibe/truex-roku-integrations/DOCS.md

        type : "init",
-       adParameters : "<Ad parameters associative array as returned by SSAI>", slotType : "<the type of the current ad pod>", supportsUserCancelStream : <optional; set to true to enable the userCancelStream event>
+       adParameters : "<Ad parameters associative array as returned by SSAI>", slotType : "<the type of the current ad pod>", supportsUserCancelStream : <optional; set to true to enable the userCancelStream event>, logLevel : <optional; set the verbosity of true[X] logging, from 0 (mute) to 5 (verbose), defaults to 5>, channelWidth : <optional; set the width in pixels of the channel's interface, defaults to 1920>, channelHeight : <optional; set the height in pixels of the channel's interface, defaults to 1080>
    }
 ```